nim-lang/Nim/doc/manual.rst

   foo(10)

 Variables can also be reordered as well.
-Keep in mind, when we initialize (i.e. combined declaration and assignment in one statement) variables, that entire statement itself may be reordered.
-Be wary of what code you execute at the top
+Variables that are *initialized* (i.e. variables that have their declaration and assignment combined in a single statement) can have their entire initialization statement reordered.
+Be wary of what code is executed at the top level:
-level:

 .. code-block:: nim
   {.experimental: "codeReordering".}